Nayrouz: Origins and etymology

 During the reign of Khosrow II (r.
 590–628), the Persians reached Egypt for the second time in history, and established control for a decade (Sasanian Egypt).
-According to Touraj Daryaee, the celebration of Nayrouz in Egypt may be one of the lasting Sassanid influences in Egypt.
+According to Touraj Daryaee, the celebration of Nayrouz in Egypt may be one of the lasting Sasanian influences in Egypt.

 Its celebration falls on the 1st day of the month of Thout, the first month of the Egyptian year, which for AD 1901 to 2098 usually coincides with 11 September, except before a Gregorian leap year when it begins September 12.